 Welcome to the informational page on the Arctic PIRE Group’s upcoming educational outreach campaign entitled #60Above60.
 Our project, funded by National Science Foundation Arctic Program for International Research and Education (PIRE), is excited to partner with the George Washington University’s Graduate School of Education and Human Development (GSEHD), School of Media and Public Affairs’ Planet Forward project, and local DC area schools to launch a multimedia pilot championed by the hashtag #60above60.
 The hashtag refers to 60-second videos produced by students the DC metropolitan area and Arctic urban communities in order to share urban life perspectives above and below the 60 degree parallel.

 The goal of the Arctic PIRE project’s K-12 education and outreach component is to enhance global and comparative perspectives about urban life and sustainability across different contexts.
-A central component of this work is the #60above60 challenge, which is based off of the School of Media and Public Affairs’ Planet Forward’s 60-Second Selfie Challenge that encourages college students to use their cellphones to make 60-second videos of themselves exploring sustainable innovations related to food, water, energy, and climate on their campuses or in their communities.
+A central component of this work is based off of the School of Media and Public Affairs’ Planet Forward’s 60-Second Video Challenge that encourages college students to use their cellphones to make 60-second videos exploring sustainable innovations related to food, water, energy, and climate on their campuses or in their communities.

 By adapting this college challenge to Arctic PIRE’s goals of cross-cultural exchange and building opportunities for deeper global learning in schools, #60above60 videos will serve the purpose of advancing experiential, problem-based global learning for K-12 students and teachers.
 Moreover, #60above60 will directly connect youth across the 60 degree parallel, enhancing global awareness and active citizenship among youth in DC and Arctic communities.
 In the U.S., the #60above60 pilot will intersect with existing school subjects and themes, grounded in Common Core Standards and Next Generation Science Standards, to enhance cross-site and cross-national reflections on the social, historical, political, cultural, and environmental factors that shape urban sustainability in cities around the world.